thaliaarchi/notes/compilers/webassembly/pldi17_haas.md

 approach that is a consequence of unrestricted `goto`s and other idiosyncrasies that had to be fixed by adding stack maps.

-JVM, CIL, and Android Dalvik allows irreducible loops and unbalanced locking structures in bytecode and just relegate those constructs to an interpreter.
+JVM, CIL, and Android Dalvik allow irreducible loops and unbalanced locking structures in bytecode and just relegate those constructs to an interpreter.